Nigeria’s deadly winter

 News reports differ on the precise number of people killed, but some report the death toll is as high as 53.

 Jan.
 31, Sabon Gari Yamdula village, Adamawa state: Militants broke into an evening prayer service at Ekklesiyar Yan’uwa a Nigeria, or the Church of the Brethren in Nigeria, and started shooting.
 The pastor and 10 members of the congregation were killed.
 The attackers attempted to burn the village, but were driven away by armed residents, including youth.

 Jan.
 31, Manchok village, Kaduna state: A Christian family of seven was killed by attackers described to news media by witnesses as being The Fulani are a large ethnic group in West Africa.
 A third of all Fulani people are pastoralists, making them the largest nomadic community in the world. herdsmen.
-The Fulani are a West African ethnic group, largely Muslim, that has a history of land grievances with Nigeria’s indigenous Christians and others.
+The The Fulani are a large ethnic group in West Africa.
+A third of all Fulani people are pastoralists, making them the largest nomadic community in the world. are a West African ethnic group, largely Muslim, that has a history of land grievances with Nigeria’s indigenous Christians and others.

-In addition, Boko Haram is suspected in recent attacks that have killed Nigerians indiscriminately, including:
+In addition, an extremist group that is located primarily in Northern Nigeria is suspected in recent attacks that have killed Nigerians indiscriminately, including: